stacks-network/docs/src/pages/core/faq_technical.md

+export { convertFaqAnswersToMDX as getStaticProps } from '@common/mdx'
+import { FAQs } from '@components/faq'

 # Technical FAQ

 This document lists frequently-asked questions by developers interested in working with Blockstack application and core components.
 If you are new to Blockstack, you should read the [general questions](/faqs/allFAQs) first.